rapPayne/angular_in_3_weeks/labs/3.5 Week 3 homework/README.md

 This one is a challenge with no instructions.
 See if you can make it happen without any direction.
 Please connect with Rap if you're able to figure it out.
 I'd love to see your solution!

+Some hints, though.
+Services do not have lifecycle methods, but components do, so maybe create a method in OrdersService to clearInterval() and call it from the OrdersComponent's onDestroy() lifecycle method.